Part 4 of a Four-Part Series on Post-Award Hiring Risk for SMB GovCon Teams

 Some teams wait for that clarity before committing.
 Others plan around the reality that it may not arrive all at once.

-The difference is not how much recruiting they do.
-It is how recruiting is structured to function when conditions are still shifting.
+The difference isn't how much recruiting they do.
+It's how recruiting is structured to function when conditions are still shifting.

 When hiring support is rigid, uncertainty creates disruption.
 When hiring support stays flexible and aligned with the program as it evolves, that same uncertainty becomes manageable.
-The work does not stop and start.
+The work doesn't stop and start.
 It adjusts.

 That shift usually requires letting go of the idea that recruiting is something you activate only when a role opens.
 Instead, it becomes part of how the program maintains readiness, even when specific roles are paused, reshaped, or delayed.